Solar Panel Orientation

 It is very important when positioning and aligning a solar panel or array that no part of a solar panel or solar array are ever shaded from the sun as we need 100% solar radiation across the panel.
 Check that the elements that surround the panel or array (trees, buildings, walls, other panels, etc.) to be sure that they will not cast a shadow on the panels at any time of the day or year.

 Solar Panel Tilt refers to our zenith or elevation setting.
 Once the best azimuth position is found, the next parameter that is key to producing the most solar electricity is the elevation of the PV panel.
 We saw from our data example above for London, that the maximum height that the sun reaches every day varies, with the maximum angle of the sun on the day of the summer solstice being about 62o and the minimum angle for the winter solstice about 15o.

-A misalignment of up to 15o either positive or negative makes very little difference to a photovoltaic panels output.
+Then a misalignment of up to 15o either positive or negative makes very little difference to a photovoltaic panels output.
 Ideally, solar panels should be located where they will receive as much sunlight as possible, averaged out during the course of the day and the course of the year.

 The solar panel orientation and tilt of a fixed solar PV panel or array can also be optimised for a particular month or season during the year.
 For example, a solar power system might be designed to produce maximum power output only in the winter months in order to reduce peak electricity costs thus, the system should be installed so that the optimum solar panel orientation and tilt occurs for the maximum winter power output.